 Our management uses a number of financial and nonfinancial key performance indicators (KPIs) to measure its performance and manage our growth.
 The number of fee-paying members, revenue and net profit are three key indicators used by our management.
 These KPIs are the results of the efforts of all divisions rather than a single division, thus they are used to measure the performance of overall management.
-These KPIs are measured by comparing to pre-set percentage, which are discussed among board and managements on a quarterly basis or ad hoc as required in an effective manner.
+These KPIs are measured by comparing to a pre-set percentage, absolute amount or relative amount, which are discussed among board and managements on a quarterly basis or ad hoc as required in an effective manner.